Skip to main content

 You also need:

-• A Solution Manager user account that can add users and grant the Role_ocadm role.
+• A Solution Manager user account with privileges to add an RPA agent.

 • Local administrator rights on the Windows system where the RPA Agent will run.